benjaleivas/benjaleivas/README.md

 ### Hi!
 I'm Benjamin. 👋

 * :books: I'm a graduate student at UChicago's MS in Computational Analysis and Public Policy.
 Before that, I studied economics.
-* :briefcase: Worked for 3+ years at the Chilean Antitrust Authority studying healthcare, energy, and procurement markets (to name a few).
+* :briefcase: Worked for 3+ years in antitrust doing market research in healthcare, energy, and procurement markets (to name a few).
 * :mailbox: You can reach me at bleiva@uchicago.edu.

 <!--